 - paper cutter or trimmer (if you’re printing a smaller size onto a full-size paper).

-If you need support on printing, you can download our comprehensive printing guides, available for six different sizes.
+If you need support on printing, you can download our comprehensive printing guides.

 Printables are a great option if you are new to planning and are not quite sure yet what will work for you.
 There are many freebies online and the paid ones are always affordably-priced.
 This gives you a lot of freedom for trial and error.